-East Suffolk Partnership Business Plan
+The East Suffolk Partnership is now closed.

-To deliver on its priorities the ESP Board oversees a rolling programme of work focused on specific issues.
+To deliver on its goals the ESP Board oversees a rolling programme of work focused on specific issues.
 Detailed work to deliver the outcomes is coordinated through a work programme managed by the ESP Programme Officer Group between meetings of the Board.

 The ESP has a key role to influence and change the way resources are allocated within East Suffolk.
-Increasingly the ESP is also taking a more proactive role in drawing additional funding into East Suffolk: from the relatively small amounts that the East Suffolk Resource Network can help local communities groups to access, through to significant amounts that the ESP is well placed to attract as an established partnership with good networks.
+Increasingly the ESP is also taking a more proactive role in drawing additional funding into East Suffolk: from the relatively small amounts that the members of the East Suffolk Resource Network can help local communities groups to access, through to significant amounts that the ESP is well placed to attract as an established partnership with good networks.